-Over the past several months, any twinge of sore throat, fever or headache may have sent you flying to your computer to do an online search for symptoms of COVID-19.
+Over the past two years or so, any twinge of sore throat, fever or headache may have sent you flying to your computer to do an online search for symptoms of COVID-19.
 However, COVID-19 isn’t the only cause of throat irritation.
 In fact, there are several reasons why your throat might hurt and not all of them are contagious, nor worthy of concern.

 A sore throat is usually marked by: